Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

+We now present our second protocol, where Veronika verifies the independence relation in a theory-independent manner, in the sense that it can be described without reference to quantum theory.

-In the first approach, Veronika collects all values of $X$ and $Y$ from Alice and Bob and talks to all the Charlies to collects their values of $C$.
-Then, she computes the value of $f(c|xy)-f(c)$, where $f(\cdot)$ indicates relative frequencies.
-If Veronika sees $|f(c|xy)-f(c)|<\epsilon$, where $\epsilon$ is a pre-agreed-upon small positive number indicating the allowed statistical fluctuations, she records her verification result as \enquote{pass}, and otherwise, she records her verification result as \enquote{fail}.
-It is important that neither of the records contains any information about any individual values of $C$.
+In this second protocol, Veronika talks to all the Charlies to collect their values of $C$.
+Then, she computes the value of $f(c|xy)-f(c)$.
+If Veronika obtains ${|f(c|xy)-f(c)|<\epsilon}$, she writes down her verification result as \enquote{pass}, and otherwise, she writes down her verification result as \enquote{fail}.
+Neither of the results she writes down contain any information about any individual values of $C$.
+Then, Alice proceeds with her measurement on each Charlie and his share of the bipartite system, and Bob proceeds with his measurement on each of Bob's share of the bipartite system.

-Before she sends her verification result out to the rest of the world, we assume that the joint system of all Charlies, Veronika (denoted by V) and her verification record (denoted by R) are in a closed system.
-As such, the state of this joint system will be
+With this protocol, when $N\rightarrow\infty$, as we will show soon, it is possible to construct a realization such that it is arbitrarily likely that Veronika sees the \enquote{pass} result, and the record of this result remains publicly available.
+Then, assuming that Veronika is an agent capable of following the protocol, and assuming Absoluteness of Observed Events, the \enquote{pass} result gives us evidence that Eq.~\eqref{eq_CXY} holds, i.e., $P(c|xy)=P(c)$.
+Furthermore, it is then possible to still observe the LF inequality violations.

+In order to achieve the desired violation of LF inequalities suggested by the quantum proposal, the quantum operation Alice needs to perform when this verification protocol is employed will involve an extra component compared to Alice's original measurement in the quantum proposal, so that Alice effectively undoes Veronika's interaction with the Charlies without erasing the verification record.
+In this quantum proposal of LF inequality violations, we also treat Veronika (denoted by V) and her verification record (denoted R) as quantum systems and assume that they are, together with Charlies, isolated from the rest of the world before Veronika sends her verification result out.